ciniks117/homepage/content/authors/admin/_index.md

 - Visitors
 ---

-I am a PhD student at the [Department of Computer Science and Engineering](https://cse.iitk.ac.in/) at the  [Indian Institute of Technology Kanpur](https://iitk.ac.in/) under [Indranil Saha](https://cse.iitk.ac.in/users/isaha/).
+I am a PhD student at the [Department of Computer Science and Engineering](https://cse.iitk.ac.in/) at the  [Indian Institute of Technology Kanpur](https://iitk.ac.in/) under [Dr. Indranil Saha](https://cse.iitk.ac.in/users/isaha/).
 I am a recipient of the [Prime Minister Research Fellowship](https://pmrf.in) since December-2020.
 I am working on synthesis of safe and robust controllers for safety-critical Cyber Physical Systems (CPSs).
-During my MS, I worked on development of an automated debugging tool for CPS models.
+During MS, I worked on development of an automated debugging tool for CPS models.
 I have worked at OptumSoft, Bangalore for 2 years, where I developed application software for distributed systems.